Citrix Virtual Apps and Desktops

 • Have new features for Citrix Provisioning catalogs, such as, identity management solution, on-demand provisioning and so on.

-Currently, this feature is available only for Azure workloads.
+Currently, this feature is available only for Azure and VMware workloads.
+However, in VMware environments, you can currently create the catalogs using only PowerShell commands.
 For more information, see Create Citrix Provisioning catalogs in Citrix Studio.

 More information